Schwenger/House-Of-Tweets/pubweb/README.md

 There is:
 - `birds`, the bird selection, intended for use by politicians.
-  TODO: rename to something saner, like `birds`
 - `about`, listing copyright credits and "the concept"
-- TODO: `index`, the page that will host preview screenshots, some general information about where, when, and how this exhibition will take place.
+- `index`, the page that welcomes new visitors, and has some general information about where, when, and how this exhibition will take place.